-In an effort to get the whole Shoreline Aviation crew to eat their vegetables, we took advantage of the massive skylight in our lobby entrance to install two aeroponic Tower Gardens.
+In an effort to get the whole Cape Air crew to eat their vegetables, we took advantage of the massive skylight in our lobby entrance to install two aeroponic Tower Gardens.
 So far we’ve grown lettuce, kale, Swiss chard, tomatoes, cucumbers, basil and peppers.
 Aeroponics evolved out of the hydroponics method of growing plants and vegetables.
 It uses water and nutrients, but no soil.

 Seeds are started in a substance called rock wool and are placed in the tower after they’ve sprouted.
 The tower’s base contains water and nutrients that are circulated hourly and grow lights surround the sides of the tower to augment the light from the skylight.
 The results are vegetables that grow approximately 3 times faster than they would outdoors.
 The big advantage is that you can have fresh vegetables year round and you don’t have to worry about any critters eating them first.